Prat00709/Hackathon1/README.md

 Built with Streamlit, the dashboard provides an intuitive layout for model selection, tuning, and result visualization, making it easy to interpret and use.

-Automated Best Model Selection

-Uses GridSearchCV to perform cross-validated hyperparameter tuning, ensuring that each model is optimized before comparison.

 Technologies Used

 Python: Core programming language for data manipulation, modeling, and visualization.